 3D animation moves in 3D space giving it perspective and realism, often with complex skins that emulate real-life textures.
 2D is a flat format that can emulate perspective but not be seen from all sides.
 The facial movements tend to be less realistic.
 2D is generally quicker and cheaper than 3D animation.
 Ask your character animation company which approach would work best for your brand.

 Character animation is generally more costly than a simpler icon-based animation due to the time it takes to animate the additional movements required to create a good effect.
 Adding talking / lip-syncing can increase this cost too.
 However, we do offer animation packages with pre-rendered characters which can cost as little as £900 +VAT.
 Get in touch to find out more.

 Right here!
 Animated talking characters essentially add another layer to the animation.
 Once we have our audio recorded we can produce the characters.
 We block their movement in a storyboard and then start animating the character to the audio.
 The last stage is making the mouth move to match the vowel sounds we can hear.
 Talking animations can take longer than those that don’t but it really is worth it.

 There is such a huge range of choices out there for animation style, it’s important to choose what works for your brand personality and corporate image rather than what is trending or you could divide your audience.
 Have a look around at some successful business animation examples and see which speaks to you and ultimately your customers.
-Have a look at all types including whiteboard animations, characters animations, explainer videos, infographic animations, and even hand-drawn animations.
+Have a look at all types including whiteboard animations, character animations, explainer videos, infographic animations, and even hand-drawn animations.
 Talk it through with your animation agency and then make the decision together.